potamides/arxiv-latex-extract/README.md

 ## Limitations
 While this project worked wonderfully for my task, it is still a messy script that was hacked together in a short amount of time.
 Use at your own risk!
-In particular, it has the following limitations:

-* When ALE is executed again, files that were previously processed are skipped.
-  However, the integrity of these files is not checked.
-This can be problematic if the previous execution was interrupted (e.g. by a `KeyboardInterrupt`).
-* Due to limited download speeds, the script can be quite slow.

 ## Acknowledgments
 The code for cleaning up L<sup>A</sup>T<sub>E</sub>X files is largely based on